-B8.
+B15.
 Monitoring of behaviour and training

-(1) Any equipment that a dog is likely to be in contact with and any toy provided must not pose a risk of pain, suffering, disease or distress to the dog and must be correctly used.

-(2) All dogs must be provided with toys or feeding enrichment (or both) unless advice from a veterinarian suggests otherwise.
+- (1) Any equipment that a dog is likely to be in contact with and any toy provided must not pose a risk of pain, suffering, disease or distress to the dog and must be correctly used. - (2) Each dog must be exercised at least once daily as appropriate for its age and health. - (3) Dogs which on the advice of a veterinarian cannot be exercised must be provided with alternative forms of mental stimulation.